It’s “Stunde Null” – zero hour – for a defeated Germany following WWII. Sadly for audiences of The Aftermath, time stands still.

 We first meet Rachael Morgan, muttering to herself on a train, as she travels to Germany with her 11-year-old son Edmund.
 The death of her older boy Michael has caused her to ‘think with a limp’.

 Freda notices how the Englishwoman talks to herself, how her hands shake.
 But Herr Lubert’s boyish enthusiasm reanimates Rachael, as he talks about his professional ambitions, art, and grief.
-In this zero hour, they both want a better world, where people talk about their feelings.
+In this zero hour, they both hope for a better world to rise.

-With their parents busy, Freda and Edmund roam.
+With their parents busy, both the Lubert daughter, Freda, and Edmund roam.
 Joining fellow Hamburgers clearing rubble, Freda meets a Nazi youth interested in Chez Lubert’s occupants, while Edmund befriends a feral gang – including the enterprising Ozi – who are in thrall to a sinister older boy.

-The Aftermath has a compelling premise.
-Its subdued emotional heart and historical-political suspense lead to a dramatic finale, unlike the film’s thin action.
+Besides the compelling premise, the novel’s great strength is its skillful resolution of these multiple strands of narrative tension, mostly cut from the film.
+Its subdued emotional heart and historical-political suspense lead to a dramatic finale, compared to the film’s thin action.